rmuell9/rmmueller.com/content/entropy/index.md

 - "Is the outcome even?" is False and "1 or 3?" is False -> 5
 - "Is the outcome even?" is False and "1 or 3?" is True and "1?" is False -> 3
 - Why 2.58 bits makes sense: sometimes 2 questions are needed, sometimes 3 - but never more

+This is highly useful for understanding properties of **independent events**